When should you contact a doctor?

 Do you have a viral throat infection?

 If you are insensitive to pain, to the contrary, you may be avoiding the doctor when you really should have a throat culture taken.
 Or you may suffer from the common fear of doctors.
 Your decision should not be motivated by fear.
 Also, pain alone will not tell you if you have a viral sore throat.
 The judgment that you should at least have a throat culture taken requires you to know yourself.
 Remember, if seeing a specialist is expensive for you, a throat culture will rule out the need to call a doctor.
 Still, someone needs to take a swab of your throat in order to have lab work done.
-So, make the best possible use of community resources if for example, if health insurance is problematic.
+So, make the best possible use of community resources if, for example, health insurance is problematic.

 When do homeopaths work with doctors?